lgw2/lgw2.github.io/_teaching/csci112-spring-2023/classwork/classwork14.md

 ```
 bash /public/classwork/week9/mon/autograder.sh
 ```
-There will be some output and the `autograder.txt` file will be created or replaced.
+The `autograder.txt` file will be created or replaced.

 ## Grading turnaround